J-SUPHA/dbotjs/README.md

 ### Configuring `config.json`

 Your `config.json` enables direct, detailed customization for API calls.
 It supports most parameters for OpenAI and OpenAI-compatible endpoints.
-This includes, but is not limited to, parameters documented for Azure OpenAI and similar services.
+This includes, but is not limited to, parameters documented for OpenAI and similar services.

 ### Configuration Structure